zmzlois/k3s-the-sane-way/README.md

 If I find a service provider that gives me this level of latency, I am out (unless they are very pretty 👉🏻👈🏻).

-- Inspiration
+#### Inspiration

 I took inspiration from [Jeff Geerling's Raspberry Pi Cluster Project](https://www.jeffgeerling.com/blog/2020/raspberry-pi-cluster-episode-1-introduction-clusters) - if your stack can run under extreme conditions like the Rasberry Pi (ARM with 1GB RAM), you are golden.
 And you will learn a lot from running things on bare metal.

-If we stop thinking about I need the OS of our generation to handle the complexity and separation of servers.
+I stop thinking about distributed system, servers and their location but instead, I think about [the OS of our generation](https://www.oilshell.org/blog/2021/07/blog-backlog-2.html) -- Kubernetes to handle the complexity and separation of servers.
+Stripping down the distance, and physicality of servers, merging them as one.
+The Unix of distributed operation system excites me.

 **I know what I want.
 I can't afford EKS by myself.
 I want a deployment strategy that's optimised no matter how extreme the condition is.
 I can't guarantee `the experience on the edge` with milliseconds of cold start-- the best I can do is a server close enough to my friends and the shortest distance between server and database.**